If the holidays are an important time for your small business, there’s a good chance holiday planning is already on your

 - Event invitation for VIPs: Reward your most loyal customers this holiday season by giving them early access to an upcoming sale or event.

 Want another reason to target your emails?
-A recent analysis of Constant Contact customer emails found that emails sent to 35 contacts or less received an average open rate of 55 percent, compared to a 14 percent open rate for emails sent to lists of 7,500 or more.
+An analysis of Constant Contact customer emails found that emails sent to 35 contacts or less received an average open rate of 55 percent, compared to a 14 percent open rate for emails sent to lists of 7,500 or more.

 2. Focus on mobile

 56 percent of consumers who shopped online last holiday season did so on a smartphone or tablet.
 Combine this with the fact that more than half of all emails are now opened on a mobile device, and it’s clear that mobile needs to be at the center of your holiday marketing plans.

 In addition to the template you choose, make sure you’re keeping your message as focused as possible this holiday season.
-The most effective holiday emails will include your branding, 1-3 images, less than 20 lines of text, and one strong action for readers to take.
+The most effective holiday emails will include your branding, one to three images, less than 20 lines of text, and one strong action for readers to take.

 3. Add a coupon

 Coupons are a proven way to increase revenue and improve engagement in the emails you send out.
-A 2014 Experian report found that emails that include coupons see a lift in unique opens, unique clicks, and revenue generated per email.
+An Experian report found that emails that include coupons see a lift in unique opens, unique clicks, and revenue generated per email.

 If you’re a Constant Contact customer, you can easily add a coupon to any email you send out and track how many people claimed and redeemed your coupon, either in-store or online.

 4. Invest in your subject line